 I measured the size of the fuselage roundels and guestimated the size of the serial numbers and cut little tape masks for these.

 I masked the cheat lines section by section (nose to wing, wing to roundel, roundel to serial, serial to tail tip) and sprayed each section separately, this reduced the complexity of masking the model and avoiding overspray vastly.
-I decided to paint the cheatlines on the engine pods by hand, because the intakes were too complex to mask without using some messy masking fluid (which would probably have removed most of the white and grey paint !).
+I decided to paint the cheatlines on the engine pods by hand, because the intakes were too complex to mask without using some messy masking fluid (which would probably have removed most of the white and gray paint !).
 The engine pods held another nasty surprise in that I had to aim my airbrush at an angle for spraying the nose part of the cheatlines, thereby spraying 'under' the masking tape edges.
 This went fine on the starboard side, but on the port side the tape lifted a bit, resulting in a jagged edge that I had to clean up.

 I used Mecanorma PS-8 dry-decal lines to apply the black walkway lines.